Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 **Low-Fat Products Dominate Across All Tiers**

 * Low-fat items account for **65% of total orders** across all tiers, demonstrating consistent demand irrespective of geography.
 This strongly validates FirstClub’s quality-first positioning, confirming that healthier alternatives are not niche offerings but mainstream choices.
-* The trend reflects a clear and widespread shift toward healthier consumption patterns, reinforcing that quality-driven curation aligns closely with customer preferences across markets.
+* The trend reflects a clear and widespread shift toward healthier consumption patterns

 <img src="https://i.postimg.cc/W3PGXBsN/Picture3.png" alt="Fat Content">